angular/angular/README.md

 Also see our [`help wanted`](https://github.com/angular/material2/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label.

-High level stuff planned for Q3 2018 (July - September):
+High level stuff planned for Q4 2018 (October - Dec):
-* Finishing cdk virtual-scroll
-* Finishing cdk drag-and-drop
-* New cdk/collections selection directives
-* Ongoing migration to bazel
-* Improve docs for cdk
+* Improve our own build and automation tooling
-* Bug fixes and code health improvements, especially around accessibility.
+* Fix bugs and reduce some technical debt inside Google
+* Working on long-term plans on how to collaborate with the MDC Web team
+* Designs for advanced table improvements (column resize, selection directives, inline-edit)

 #### Available features